.30-06 Springfield Ammunition

 This can is also marked with a lot number including the manufacturer code HXP.

 I would guess "H" for "Hellas", that being Greek for "Greece".
 But that's just a guess.

 Depending on what you bought, the ammunition might be in cardboard cartons, as contained within the metal can above.

 You will need some en bloc clips to use an M1 Garand.
-You can purchase them directly from a manufacturer, as seen at right.
+You can purchase them directly from a manufacturer, as seen above.
 Another way to get them is to buy some of your ammunition in bandoliers.

 The bandoliers are made from very non-sturdy green cotton.
 Each bandolier has six pockets holding eight rounds each.

 The spring steel en bloc clips hold eight rounds each.
 A cardboard wrapper is intended to keep them from tearing right through the flimsy cotton bandolier.

 The CMP imposed a purchasing limit of 10 cans per year in April 2009.
 For the 407-CAN item of .30-06 ammunition in 8-round enbloc clips in bandoliers, as seen here, that's 192 rounds per can, and so 1,920 rounds per year.

 Why?
 The month before that, a friend of mine was at the Camp Perry sales facility and saw two guys who had shown up in a pickup truck two days in a row, each day buying as much .30-06 ammunition as they could fit into the truck.
 They were packing in more ammunition than they could safely transport, as they stacked the truck bed with ammunition crates until there was no more room and the springs were completely compressed.

 The greed and fear of a few ruined things for everyone.
 Well, maybe not ruined exactly, but certainly inconvenienced.